 Once the Facebook side is completed, it is now time to advertise the page on your blog site as well.
 Add a Facebook widget linking your blog to its Facebook fan page.
 This can be immensely useful.

 WordPress offers many features that allow you to integrate your website with Facebook.
-One such feature is the “Facebook for WordPress” plugin.
+One such feature is the “Facebook for WordPress” plugin (and there’s a few other social plugins mentioned here).
 Built by the engineers at Facebook for WordPress users, this plugin allows many features, such as ‘cross-posting’ (content you publish in WordPress automatically gets posted to your Facebook page as well), activity feed (displays friend activity on your site to other friends), and even the comments box (lets your Facebook fans post comments using their Facebook profile, right on your site!).
 If that is not enough, the plugin even offers automatic SEO optimisation and more!

 Once you have the page set up you need to make sure you post to it regularly – it’s worth creating a rough strategy of what you will do and when you will do it.
 In an ideal world you would update you Facebook page once a day, but that can be challenging, especially when you are starting out.
 Below are some tips that might help.

 - Update your Facebook page on a set schedule.
 Once a day is ideal, otherwise on set days during the week.

 - Dont update more than once or twice a day